 We stayed at the Reikartz for two nights and had a very pleasant stay.
 This place is expensive for Ukraine, probably the most expensive hotel in KP.
 We stayed in January which is hardcore off-season and we might have been the only guests in the whole place.
 The beds were very comfortable (firm mattresses which we like), the rooms spotless, and we had a cute balcony where we could see the Town Hall and the pretty Christmas tree.
 The railway timetable leaves you the option of arriving either around midnight or at 6am, and the hotel provided a reliable and reasonably priced transfer from the station late at night.
 The location is the best; right in the middle of the old town and less than 10 minutes walk to the castle.

 The service definitely exceeds "Western standards".
 Most staff spoke working English.
-Personally I think sometimes when certain high levels of service are achieved, individual personalities are masked which is why we don't stay at hotels like this very often (okay, we also can't afford hotels like this very often).
+Personally I think sometimes when certain high levels of service are achieved it reaches a sort of robo-service level, which is why we don't stay at hotels like this very often (okay, we also can't afford hotels like this very often).
 I'm not faulting them for this though because I know this super-attentive, by-the-book service is what they're going for and what many other travelers expect.
 I would recommend this hotel to anyone wanting a great location, very attentive service and a bit of a splurge (for Ukraine; still average compared to other parts of the world) in this incredibly beautiful town.

 The location.
 Nice views from some rooms.